-

 Benefit from up to 2 000 up-to-date data series for 186 countries in Global Energy & CO2 data

-In addition to the target of 50% renewable in the capacity production by 2030, Saudi Arabia wants to develop green hydrogen production, carbon capture, use and storage (CCUS), and to reduce global methane emissions in 2030 by 30% compared to 2020 levels.
+In addition to the target of 50% renewables in the power mix by 2030, Saudi Arabia wants to develop green hydrogen production, carbon capture, use and storage (CCUS), and to reduce global methane emissions by 30% in 2030, compared to 2020 levels.